D-Day: 1st CDN Para BN’s Anderson

 “Andy” survived the Second World War, went on the serve in Korea, lived a long and fruitful life as an employee of the Province of Manitoba, and passed in 2016.
 Read his In Memoriam HERE.

 For another Valour Canada article on our Parachute Battalion on D-Day, see 1 Cdn Parachute Bn’s McLeod.
+To learn more about the 1st Canadian Parachute Battalion, visit the Juno Beach Centre.

 Learning Resource: Anderson Q & A worksheet (Bloom’s Taxonomy)